syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ## Year cell appearance using DataTemplate

-The year cell appearance can be customized by using the `CellTemplate` property of `YearView` in the `SfCalendar`.
+The year cell appearance can be customized using the `CellTemplate` property of `YearView` in the `SfCalendar`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}